 Using the right macro photography technique starts with using the right macro photography optics.
 There are advantages and disadvantages to every macro photography optics system you can use.
-This article will help you better understand your options better when it come to the right technique (lens) to use.
+This article will help you better understand your options when it come to the right technique (lens) to use.

 A close-up lens, or close-up filter, is a simple, single element lens, a magnifying glass that attaches to the front of your existing camera lens.
 It lets you focus on a subject from a closer distance.
-These are available for point and shoot cameras, and smart phone cameras too!
+These are available for point and shoot cameras, and smartphone cameras too!

 They are the most affordable option for a macro lens, especially if you buy used close up filters from a reputable source or a web site like eBay.
 Just make sure there are no scratches or other defects.The disadvantage is that you are adding another piece of glass between your subject and your sensor and the glass quality will not be as good as a dedicated macro lens.

 The advantage is that they are small, lightweight, and easy to add or remove from your lens.
 As a young boy, this is how I got my start with macro photography.

 I purchased these 3 extension tubes by OPTEKA.
 The longer the extension tube, the closer you can focus.
 The negative to using one or more of these tubes is that you lose the ability to focus out to infinity.
 If you want to be technical, they really aren't lenses at all.
 They have no optical elements-they're just hollow tubes.

 Also since you are extending the distance from the optical glass of your lens to the sensor, you lose some light as well.
 The upside to them is that they’re simple, contain no glass, relatively cheap, and stack-able.
 This OPTEKA set included 31mm, 21mm and 13 mm lengths.

 This extremely close, abstract-looking photo was taken using these extension tubes.